-Please note that the Japanese-style Garden is accessible via steep stairs and paths which may have no railings.
-Visitors who are not able or uncomfortable descending stairs can see much of the garden from an overlook.
+Be inspired with a behind-the-scenes look at the intricately manicured yet “naturally wild” Japanese-style garden.
+Please note that the Japanese-style garden is accessible via steep stairs and paths which may have no railings.
+Visitors who are uncomfortable descending stairs can see much of the garden from an overlook.

-Frances Vandenbroucke, gardener II, has been a gardener at Hillwood for nearly fourteen years, starting first as a volunteer before being hired to care for the Japanese-style garden in 2002.
-Before coming to Hillwood, she was the horticulturist at Woodlawn and Frank Lloyd Wright's Pop-Leighey House in Alexandria, Virginia, a National Trust historic site.
+Frances Vandenbroucke has been a gardener at Hillwood for nearly fourteen years, starting first as a volunteer before being hired to care for the Japanese-style garden in 2002.
+Before coming to Hillwood, she was the horticulturist at Woodlawn and Frank Lloyd Wright's Pope-Leighey House in Alexandria, Virginia, a National Trust historic site.
 There she was responsible for the plantings and maintenance of the gardens and designed a new landscape for the Pope-Leighey House, based on Wright's original drawings.
 She received her horticultural training at Northern Virginia Community College.